 NV Delavenne Père & Fils Brut Reserve Grand Cru Champagne MAGNUM

-This Champagne is very complex, deep, and strikes the perfect balance between ripe fruit, toastiness, and mineral-laden undertones.
-Crafted from 60% Pinot Noir and 40% Chardonnay.
+This Grand Cru Champagne is very complex, deep, and strikes the perfect balance between ripe fruit and toasty, buttered brioche flavors.
+It is autolytic and well developed with a long, mineral-driven finish.
 Pop with your favorite snacks or a bucket of fried chicken for a seriously delicious time.

-This is their first time exporting to the state of California and Amliére is so proud to be representing them!
+This is Champagne Delavenne’s first time exporting to the state of California and we are so proud to be working with them!